-King County Prosecuting Attorney Dan Satterberg poised to win 4th term; Pierce County’s Mark Lindquist trails his opponent
+King County Prosecuting Attorney Dan Satterberg wins 4th term; Pierce County’s Mark Lindquist trails his opponent

 - U.S. Senate | Maria Cantwell defeats Susan Hutchison

 Lindquist touted his office’s efforts to prosecute repeat offenders and fight elder abuse.
 Robnett criticized the incumbent as focused on “image management” and “political loyalty.”
-Lindquist has faced a litany of controversies during his time in office, including an ongoing bar complaint alleging he jeopardized an ongoing trial by discussing the case on Nancy Grace’s show.
-He has fought the release of text messages from his private phone.
+Lindquist has faced a litany of controversies while in office, including an ongoing bar complaint alleging he jeopardized an ongoing trial by discussing the case on Nancy Grace’s show.
+He fought the release of text messages from his private phone.
 In 2015, a report by the News Tribune found that Pierce County led the state in cases overturned because of prosecutorial mistakes so “flagrant and ill-intentioned” that they couldn’t be solved by a judge’s instructions to the jury.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.